-Creating a proper brain-food diet can seem daunting.
-Planning meals to purposefully affect your health is definitely not easy.
+Creating a proper brain-healthy diet can seem daunting.
 But you don’t have to create elaborate meals to properly fuel your brain.
-The majority of brain food are whole, natural foods that are simple to prepare or can be eaten as is with no preparation.
-Some of the best brain fuel works best as additions to meals.
+The majority of brain food are whole, natural foods that are simple to prepare or can be eaten as is with no or very little preparation.

 While your phone finder, Bluetooth tracker and other smart gadgets might have made it easier to locate your keys, wallets or phone, these gadgets might not help you much with other tasks at work and home which also require focus and concentration!
-Keep reading to learn about some of the best brain foods available that you can easily include in your diet to improve concentration and focus.
+Keep reading to learn about some of the best brain foods available that you can easily include in your diet to improve memory, concentration and focus.

 The first step to improving your brain’s ability to concentrate and focus is to make sure it is functioning at optimal capacity.
-Your body needs water in general for your organs to operate, so keeping hydrated is a must.
+Your body needs water for organs to operate, so keeping hydrated is a must.
 When it comes to your brain, water also serves as the conduit for electrical energy for all brain functionality including the memory and thought process.
 Staying hydrated will help you think faster, stay focused, and improve clarity and creativity.
 Also, staying hydrated means you are in better mood, which will help you concentrate better!
 So, keep your water bottle by your side, and take a few sips of water whenever you can!

 2. Oily Fish